plexguide/Hunter-for-Sonarr/README.md

 All settings are now configured entirely through the web UI after initial setup.

-## Persistent Storage

-Huntarr stores all its configuration and state information in persistent storage, ensuring your settings and processed state are maintained across container restarts and updates.

-### Storage Locations

-The following directories are used for persistent storage:

-- `/config/settings/` - Contains configuration settings (huntarr.json)
-- `/config/stateful/` - Contains the state tracking files for processed items
-- `/config/user/` - Contains user authentication information

-### Data Persistence

-All data in these directories is maintained across container restarts.
-This means:

-1. Your settings configured via the web UI will be preserved
-2. The list of items that have already been processed will be maintained
-3. After a container update or restart, Huntarr will continue from where it left off

 ### Volume Mapping

 To ensure data persistence, make sure you map the `/config` directory to a persistent volume on your host system: